heremaps/here-data-sdk-cpp/README.md

 We assume that you have installed CMake, Microsoft Visual Studio 2017, and the Visual C++ tools for CMake component.

-To build the HERE OLP SDK for C++ on Windows:
+To build the HERE Data SDK for C++ on Windows:

 1. Launch Microsoft Visual Studio as administrator.